Sabon Birni: Climate

+Temperature

-From March 20 to June 2, the hot season, which has an average daily high temperature exceeding 101°F, lasts for 2.4 months.
-With an average high temperature of 103°F and low temperature of 82°F, May is the hottest month of the year in Sabon Birni.
-The average daily maximum temperature during the 1.7-month mild season, which runs from December 10 to January 31, is below 89°F. With an average low temperature of 61°F and high temperature of 87°F, January is the coldest month of the year in Sabon Birni.
+From March 20 to June 2, the hot season, which has an average daily high temperature exceeding 101 °F, lasts for 2.4 months.
+With an average high temperature of 103 °F and low temperature of 82 °F, May is the hottest month of the year in Sabon Birni.
+The average daily maximum temperature during the 1.7-month mild season, which runs from December 10 to January 31, is below 89 °F. With an average low temperature of 61 °F and high temperature of 87 °F, January is the coldest month of the year in Sabon Birni.